PacktPublishing/Odoo-14-Development-Cookbook-Fourth-Edition/README.md

 | 1-24  | Odoo v14 | Ubuntu recommended (or any version of Linux) |

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781800200319_ColorImages.pdf).

+## Errata
+* Page 151: "With this, you will be able to add/modify business logins in the Odoo module." _should be_ "With this, you will be able to add/modify business logic in the Odoo module."

 ### Related products
 * The Art of CRM [[Packt]](https://www.packtpub.com/product/the-art-of-crm/9781789538922?utm_source=github&utm_medium=repository&utm_campaign=9781789538922) [[Amazon]](https://www.amazon.com/dp/1789538920)